 Regular dental examinations are important for all equines to maintain their health and performance.
-Bourton Vale Equine Clinic has experienced vets specialising in equine dentistry, who can treat your horse, pony or donkey either at your yard, or at Bourton Vale Equine Clinic.
+Bourton Vale Equine Clinic has experienced vets able to carry out routine and advanced dental care on your horse, pony or donkey at either your yard or at one of our in house dental clinics.

 Whatever your concerns, give us a call.
 We are happy to talk to you about any possible problems your horse or pony is having with their teeth.